 - Use a cash-back credit card in conjunction with your coupons

 It’s also important that you refrain from buying anything you weren’t planning on buying.
 Using a coupon is great, but not if you weren’t planning on buying the item.

 Despite some of the messages to the contrary, couponing for beginners doesn’t have to be time-consuming or complicated.
 You can start using coupons with little effort to save money and stretch your budget.

 If you want to save more money on your grocery shopping or other needs, many of the above apps make the process fairly simple.
-Find one that works for you and enjoy the savings!
+Find one that works for you, combine it with shopping at a discount grocery store, and enjoy the savings!

 What are some other couponing tips for beginners you would recommend?
 How much time do you spend looking for coupons each week?
 What are some other ways to save money at the store?